bosy37/PSE_Group_Assignment/README.md

 By developing this prototype, we aim to demonstrate how innovative applications can play an important role in achieving sustainable development and improving quality of life for individuals and communities.

 Team Members
-- Scrum Master : Ivan
+- Project Manager : Ivan
-- Product Owner : Bradley
+- Sysatem Analysist : Bradley
-- Designer : Joshua
+- UI Designer : Joshua
-- Developer : Ariz
+- UML Designer : Ariz
 - Tester : Eu Kit

 Project Description